 Rental prices will vary greatly depending on the living arrangements, but apartment homes, like Blue Dot Place, start at $1100/mo for a 1-bedroom and $1600/mo for a 2-bedroom.

 - Are entrepreneurial-minded or love the fast-paced life of the downtown atmosphere

 - Prefer walking and biking to work, dining, and shopping

-When you're ready for a look at Downtown and the Old North End, give me a call, and I'll be happy to show you this delightful place as you search for your next home!
+When you’re ready for a look at Downtown and the Old North End, give me a call, and I’ll be happy to show you homes for sale in this delightful place as you search for your next home!

 Homes for Sale in the Old North End and Down Town